Investigating Resource-efficient Neutron/Gamma Classification ML Models Targeting eFPGAs: Conclusion

 The neutron and gamma waveform data set used in this work was acquired with the same benchtop test bed described in detail in \cite{Boxer_2023}.
 We briefly summarize the test bed again here.
 Figure \ref{fig:benchtop_setup}, replicated from \cite{Boxer_2023}, provides a system diagram of the setup.
-A custom SiPM array fanout board was used to read out selected channels of an 8x8 array of OnSemi J-series 60035 SiPMs.
-Each SOUT channel is connected in series with a 50 $\Omega$ resistor, which provides current-to-voltage conversion and appropriate impedance matching with the characteristic impedance of the coaxial connectors that the signal is routed to.
+A custom SiPM array fanout board was used to read out selected channels of an 8$\times$8 array of OnSemi J-series 60035 SiPMs \cite{onsemi:MICROJ−SERIES/D}.
+Each standard, resistively coupled output (SOUT) signal is connected in series with a \SI{50}{\ohm} resistor, which provides current-to-voltage conversion and appropriate impedance matching with the characteristic impedance of the coaxial connectors that the signal is routed to.
 Importantly, it also dominates the single photon response.
 The additional series resistance increases the decay constant associated with the recharging of the SiPM's single photon avalanche diode (SPAD) microcells after receiving a hit.
-The waveform tails extend over a time period > 1 $\mu$s as a result.
+The waveform tails extend over a time period > \SI{1}{\micro\second} as a result.
 This fact should be kept in mind when interpreting and extrapolating any of the results of this study.
-Each FOUT signal, already a voltage output, is connected to a balun transformer that provides the correct interface to the coaxial connector that brings the signal off the board.
-Signals are digitized using a commercial 14-bit, 250 MS/s CAEN DT5725 digitizer with data collected using a computer interface.
-Specifically, the digitized waveforms were collected for a 6mm cube of Stilbene optically coupled to a single SiPM in the array with AmBe used as a mixed neutron/gamma emitter.
+Each fast, capacitively coupled output (FOUT) signal, already a voltage output, is connected to a balun transformer that provides the correct interface to the coaxial connector that brings the signal off the board.
+Signals are digitized using a commercial 14-bit, \SI{250}{\mega\sample\per\second} CAEN DT5725 digitizer with data collected using a computer interface.
+Specifically, the digitized waveforms were collected for a \SI{6}{\milli\meter} cube of Stilbene optically coupled to a single SiPM in the array with AmBe used as a mixed neutron/gamma emitter.